pryley/site-reviews/readme.txt

 - Fixed compatibility with the [hCaptcha](https://wordpress.org/plugins/hcaptcha-for-forms-and-more/) plugin
 - Refreshed the design of the admin pages
 - Removed the redirect to welcome page on activation
+- Removed third-party notices from the Site Reviews admin pages
 - Updated the documentation
 - Updated the "Welcome to Site Reviews" page